Category Archives: World Affairs

 Muammar Qaddafi Unites Israel and Palestine

 Following Colonel Qaddafi’s accusation at the Arab League summit in Algiers today, that the Israelis and Palestinians are “stupid”, thousands of members of both populations have come together to sign an unprecedented cross-community petition declaring Qaddafi “a gibbering loon”.
-Waving his arms theatrically as he introduced a joint statement issued with President of the Palestinian Authority […]
+Waving his arms theatrically as he introduced a joint statement issued with President of the Palestinian […]

 And Your Point Would Be?

 First the BBC turns against you, then Ted Kennedy snubs you: Kennedy spokeswoman Melissa Wagoner said: “Senator Kennedy has decided to decline to meet with Gerry Adams, given the IRA’s ongoing criminal activity and contempt for the rule of law.”
-She said the events surrounding the death of Mr McCartney underscored the need for IRA violence […]
+She said the events surrounding the death of Mr McCartney underscored the need for IRA […]

 The Last Outpost Of Traditional Rule